CRImier/jolly_wrencher_sao/README.md

 - Layer count: 2
 - Recommended thickness: whatever, maybe not 0.8mm?
 I ordered 1.2mm IIRC
 - Recommended silkscreen color: black

+## Credits

+The wrencher SVG design is from https://github.com/n1/Wrencher-Display - thanks to @n1 for sharing it!